loadero/loadero-python/README.md

 )
 ```

-Further examples will not include `APIClient` initalisation.
+Further examples will not include `APIClient` initialization.
 It is assumed that
 the client has been initialized at an earlier step.

 ### Working with Existing Resources

-Loadero resources have a tree like structure hence there can be child and parent
+Loadero resources have a tree-like structure hence there can be child and parent
 resources.

 ```